SU Carb. Adding Threaded Inserts for Air Cleaner Securing

 Preinstallation Checks: Checking Heli-Coil length against the housing depth.
 The medium length insert for 5/16-18 at 0.469" is just perfectly sized for the job!
-Installed in the Housing, it will have a generous 6 threads.
+Installed in the Housing, it will engage a generous 6 threads.

 Detail of Heli-Coil in Installation Tool.
-The end of the Heli-Coil insert visible going across the middle is called the Tang (not to be confused with what the astronauts took to the moon!).
+The end of the Heli-Coil insert visible going across the middle is called the Tang (not to be confused with what the astronauts "took to the moon"!).
 Heli-Coils are available with and without "Installation Tangs".
 Installation is similar on both types, but on tanged type, the Installation Tang must be removed after installation is complete (by breaking it away with a pin pushed in, through the ID of Heli-Coil to Tang, and tapped with a hammer to break the Tang away at the V-cut visible (frangible notch).
 Heli-Coil calls this a TBO tool...see Tom's Heli-Coil Professional Thread Repair Kit under: Reference Information

 Installation Tool partially threaded into Heli-Coil.
 Notice the (vertical) bar feature on Tool.
 The frangible notch is clearly apparent at 5 O'clock in the coil.